 Our headline is misleading.
 You should actually read this guide before you play roulette anywhere!
-No guide can keep you entirely safe in the world of online gambling, you must take some responsibility yourself for monitoring your own financial and mental health, but we certainly think that the more information you have the better.
+No guide can keep you entirely safe in the world of online gambling in the UK, you must take some responsibility yourself for monitoring your own financial and mental health, but we certainly think that the more information you have the better.

 So this simple guide to roulette will send you into the spinning world or wheels with a good grasp of the game.

 The Two Types of Roulette

 The Roulette world is divided in two.
 There is American roulette and European roulette.
 There are also a lot of other variants beyond this but this divide is the most commonly seen and the most easily understood.

 European roulette has one zero on the wheel.